Characters: The Legend of Zelda: Majora's Mask

 Happy Mask Salesman

 While he first appeared as a minor NPC in Ocarina of Time, the Mask Salesman became a more important character in Majora's Mask.
 It was he who was carrying the cursed mask when the Skull Kid stole it, and he cures Link's case of Baleful Polymorph in exchange for his promise to find it.

 - Ascended Extra: Compared to his role in Ocarina of Time.

 - Ambiguously Human: The children on the Moon look oddly like him.

-- Apathetic Citizen: He doesn't seem to care that the moon is crashing, he just wants the mask back.
-On the other hand though, he does express the concern that something bad will happen if the Skull Kid continues to possess the mask, so maybe he cares a little more than he lets on.
+- Apathetic Citizens: He doesn't seem to care that the moon is crashing, he just wants the mask back.
+On the other hand, though, he does express the concern that something bad will happen if the Skull Kid continues to possess the mask, so maybe he cares a little more than he lets on.

 - Big Good: By default, since he's the one who sets Link on his quest here.

 - Chekhov's Gunman: In Ocarina of Time, he was just part of a minor sidequest.
 In Majora's Mask, he's the Big Good!
 Of course, when evil masks are causing havoc and the only way to fight back is more masks, who better to turn to than a mask salesman?